It’s not just about you and your business… what about your customers? Do they trust you?

 … of consumers don’t believe most companies handle their sensitive personal data responsibly.

-… of consumers will not do business with you if they have concerns about your security practices.
+… of consumers won’t do business with you if they have concerns about your security practices.

 … of consumers say the amount of data they share with a company depends on how much they trust it.